-- The Child Assistance payment is made to both parents at the same time, according to the frequency chosen by each parent (quarterly or monthly). - A parent who does not receive Child Assistance payments must apply to the Régie to become a beneficiary. - Shared custody for each parent must be at least 40% of the time on a monthly basis. - The Child Assistance amount is equal to one-half of the amount that would have been paid to the parent if the child had not been in a situation of shared custody.
+- The Child Assistance payment is made to both parents at the same time, according to the frequency chosen by each parent (quarterly or monthly). - A parent who does not receive Child Assistance payments must apply to the Régie to become a beneficiary. - Shared custody for each parent must be at least 40% of the time on a monthly basis.•